The monument to the 2nd Delaware Volunteer Infantry Regiment at Gettysburg is on Brooke Avenue southeast of the Rose Farm. (Brooke Avenue tour map)

 The diamond on the front of the monument does not refer to the symbol of the Third Union Army Corps as on many other Gettysburg monuments, but to Delaware’s nickname as the “Diamond State.”

 The monument was erected in 1885 and dedicated on June 10, 1886.
-It was originally in the middle of the Wheatfield and was moved to its present location in the Rose Woods in August of 1909.
+It was originally in the middle of the Wheatfield. in August of 1909 it was moved to its present location in the Rose Woods.

 The 2nd Delaware at Gettysburg